 Jump to:

-Making homemade granola is exceptionally easy.
+- So Stinkin’ Simple.
+Making this easy granola recipe is a snap.
 All you need are oats, some kind of sweetener, a neutral flavored oil, salt and whatever mix-ins your heart desires.
 Aside from using some measuring cups and spoons, the most technical thing you have to do is stir.
+While the whole shebang takes a little under an hour to complete from start to finish, the only active time you spend in the kitchen is for measuring and stirring.
+The oven does most of the work for you!

+- Pantry-Stocking Magic.
 One full recipe makes a little over 4 pounds of granola, which is about 65 servings.
 You can either make a big tub to keep in the pantry (it lasts well in an airtight container for upwards of a month), or divvy it out into smaller containers to give as awesome DIY food gifts.

-Basic Ingredients + Flavor Makers
+Basic Granola Ingredients + Flavor Boosters

 - Rolled Oats - Also known as "old fashioned" oats, these will have the best consistency for making granola.
 I don't recommend using quick oats, though I suppose you could if you wanted.
-Definitely don't try this with steel cut oats, either.
-If you're gluten free, be sure to buy a package of certified gluten free oats; while the oats themselves don't contain gluten, the factories they are processed in might.
+Definitely don't try this with steel-cut oats, either.
+If you're gluten-free, be sure to buy a package of certified gluten-free oats; while the oats themselves don't contain gluten, the factories they are processed in might.

 - Liquid Sweetener - Honey, maple syrup, agave nectar or date syrup all work here.
 You can also use a combination.
 Molasses is another option, but the flavor is quite potent.
-If you're sugar free, use your liquid sweetener of choice like keto honey or sugar free maple syrup.
+If you're sugar-free, use your liquid sweetener of choice like keto honey or sugar-free maple syrup.

-- Brown Sugar - I love the caramel flavor that brown sugar imparts on baked goods, but you can also swap in coconut or palm sugar, white sugar, or a sugar free substitute.
+- Brown Sugar - I love the caramel flavor that brown sugar imparts on baked goods, but you can also swap in coconut or palm sugar, white sugar, or a sugar-free substitute.

 - Kosher Salt - I use Morton's kosher salt.
 If you use another variety like pink salt or table salt in your kitchen, I suggest checking out this handy salt conversion chart.